banner image

 Where should I live in Cairns?

-Each area of Cairns has its own character, charm and special features.
-The beauty of our place in Far North Queensland is that we have all the features of a city with the ease of movement and community connection of a village.
-Find out about house prices, what is where, what locals love and which Cairns lifestyle suits you best.
-Or you could start looking for a new house in Cairns straight away.
+Each area of Cairns has its own unique character, charm, and special features.
+The beauty of living in Far North Queensland is that we offer all the amenities of a city, combined with the ease of movement and strong community connections found in a village.
+Discover more about house prices, local highlights, what residents love, and which Cairns lifestyle suits you best.
+Or, if you're ready, start your search for a new home in Cairns today.

 Frequently asked questions about finding a place to live in Cairns

-The suburbs of Redlynch Valley and Kanimbla have the highest proportion of ‘couples with children’ at 44% and 45% respectively.
-There are another nine suburbs in Cairns where more than a third of the population is made up of families:
+The suburbs of Redlynch Valley and Kanimbla have the highest proportion of ‘couples with children’ at 45% and 42% respectively.
+There are another four suburbs in Cairns where more than a third of the population is made up of families:

 • Bentley Park